-Looking for a career in a fast-growing industry?
-Consider the critical field of Medical Imaging!
-Medical imaging professionals capture and provide high-quality electronic medical images to radiologists for interpretation and diagnosis.
-If you embrace advanced technology, have good communication skills and demonstrate empathy, take initiative, exhibit strong physical stamina, are flexible and adaptable, and able to think critically and problem-solve effectively, you are a great candidate for this field.
+Medical imaging professionals, also known as radiologic technologists or ‘rad techs,’ capture and provide high-quality electronic medical images to radiologists for interpretation and diagnosis.
+These professionals work in hospitals, physicians' offices, diagnostic imaging centers, outpatient clinics, orthopedic clinics, medical sales, and even educational settings.
+If you embrace advanced technology, have good communication skills, demonstrate empathy, take the initiative, exhibit strong physical stamina, are flexible and adaptable, and think critically and problem-solve effectively, you are a great candidate.

 Associate of Applied Science

 The Medical Imaging department at ECC offers the Radiography Program, which provides an Associate of Applied Science degree in Radiography and is an entry-level program for candidates who wish to enter the field.
 You can also specialize in one area or obtain advanced certificate programs for certified/licensed radiographers are available in the following areas: